 “Mister Bekh!
 Thank heavens I encountered you.
 As I’ve repeatedly warned you, in my letters, there are problems that have to be addressed.
 Things only you can decide.”

 “What…?”
-Rebekah was too tired to have the conversation, but the phrase ‘in my letters’ meant they were being watched.
+Rebekah was too tired to have the conversation, but the phrase in my letters meant they were being watched.
 So, she allowed herself to be dragged inside.

-By the time Bywold had gone through the options, all Rebekah wanted was sleep.
+By the time Bywold had gone through the options, all Rebekah wanted was to sleep.
 Even food could wait.
 She dismissed the news that her guards had not caught the stalker.

 Probably just a drunk.
 Not the first time my protectors have been overly cautious.

-“I was only with the king three times this week due to other duties.
-The king met with the ambassadors to Mestelina, Coper and Mathes.
-I couldn’t overhear what was said.
-All seemed happy at the end of the meeting.”
+I was only with the king three times this week due to other duties.
+The king met with the ambassadors to Mestelina—Misters Coper and Kitch.
+I couldn’t overhear anything they said.
+All seemed happy at the end of the meeting.

 The king and queen had an argument yesterday, leaving him annoyed for the rest of the day.
 I’m being sent next week to check on officers in the field.
-I don’t know when I’ll return.”
+I don’t know when I’ll return.

 He stopped writing and thought about the encounter.
 The king had told the queen that she couldn’t always have her way and should grow up.
 She’d crossed her arms, stomped her foot, and scowled at him, wrinkling her nose.
 Then she did an about-face and walked off haughtily.

 It reminded him of Little Soldier.
 He touched the spot where her buttons still lay under his shirt, making him smile.
-It was she that had led him to J’shua and the writings.
+It was she that had led him to J’shua and the Writings.

 First Quarter Moon

-I could break her little neck.
+I could easily break her little neck.

-He barely ventured forth from Lorness anymore, except to attend meetings with the king here at High Castle.
+He barely ventured forth from Lorness anymore except to attend meetings with the king here at High Keep.
 Meetings that left him angry, frustrated, and seeking someone to take his ire out on.

-Worse, he’d belittled her in front of servants and, on more than one occasion, important people.
-He’d openly told her he didn’t need her.
+Worse, he belittled her in front of servants and, on more than one occasion, important people.
+He openly told her he didn’t need her.

 What does that make me?
 Have I become irrelevant, like my mother?
 No, there must still be purpose in my life.

 Almost two years after meeting the swordsmith from Esthlanis, Licht Gegen’s primary need was still weapons.
-Regular shipments of ‘farming equipment’ were coming from him.
+Regular shipments of farming equipment were coming from him.
 But they required more than short swords and whatever third-hand items they could scrounge up.